Serena Williams Steals The Spotlight At Beyoncé's Final Show

 Beyoncé & Kendrick Lamar performing Freedom 2night in #NewJersey #FormationWorldTour @kendricklamar baddboyjaii pic.twitter.com/NwGnNxJ4GZ— BeyonceFukdMe (@BeyonceFukdMe) October 8, 2016

-But most surprising may have been Jay Z's special appearance.
-He hasn't performed with his wife in over a year, but came out to rap his part on "Drunk In Love."
-He even flubbed a few lines, not that anyone noticed.
+But, most surprising may have been Jay Z's special appearance.
+He hadn't performed with his wife in over a year, but came out to rap his part on "Drunk In Love."
+He even flubbed a few lines.
+Not that anyone noticed.

 Fans were likely too busy watching the couple's body language, which was very lovey-dovey.
 The two even shared a kiss.